please-freak-off/Actual-Notes/pages/Sarcotronica___L'Os.md

 - It's our name of the world beneath our feat.
 - It's an older word for The Bones.
 What's deep is old and what's old is deep and this will always hold true.
+Everything else, the flesh, it changes to quickly.
+And while The Bones might shift around, it's still from the same beat at the end of the day.
-- Just a saying, don't think too much about it.
+- Behemoths might erupt from the ground, the spirits might take over the world, but the Bones will reamain, unphased.
 -
 - # Locations
 - [[Sarcotronica/L'Os/Iron Maw]]